example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 This pattern is named a "resource type declaration".

-Another important utility which is part of the pupept agent package is `facter`. `facter` collects different system information covering hardware (RAM, CPU, manufacturer), network (interfaces, IPv4 and IPv4 addresses), operating system (name, version) and many more.
+Another important utility which is part of the puppet agent package is `facter`. `facter` collects different system information covering hardware (RAM, CPU, manufacturer), network (interfaces, IPv4 and IPv4 addresses), operating system (name, version) and many more.

 You can print the whole set of information by running `facter` on the command line as root user.
 A single element can be read when adding the fact name: `facter os`, `facter networking`.